Q&A with LEF’s Newest Trustee and Treasurer: Myshel Guillory

 The Loudoun Education Foundation is thrilled to welcome Myshel Guillory as one of the newest appointees to our Board of Trustees.
 She joined the board in April and was appointed Treasurer of the Executive Committee in June.
 On that committee, she joins President Scott Miller, Vice President Steven Frederickson, and Secretary Tracy Fitzsimmons.

-Myshel is Chief Financial Officer and Treasurer at Nodal Exchange Holdings, Chief Financial Officer and Treasurer of Nodal Clear, and Interim Chief Financial Officer for BBCE (Balcao Brasileiro de Comercializacao de Energia SA, a Brazilian entity).
+Myshel is Chief Financial Officer and Treasurer at Nodal Exchange Holdings, as well as Chief Financial Officer and Treasurer of Nodal Clear.
 Myshel has more than 20 years of experience in auditing, accounting, treasury management, financial planning, financial analysis and human resource management.
 She was the audit manager on engagements that included Susan G. Komen Breast Cancer Foundation, Make-a-Wish Foundation, and the American Heart Association.
 The LEF staff caught up with Myshel recently to hear more about her background and what has made her most excited to join LEF’s work.

 LEF: What made you want to join LEF’s board?